tomitribe/tomcat-session-replication/README.md

 ```

 Note that the Cluster Membership is done using Multicast in the `Membership` element.
 In this case, the cluster is
 using the address `228.0.0.4` on port `45564`.
-Make sure that all the nodes that you wish to belong to the same cluster
+Make sure that all the nodes that go into the same cluster use the same
-use the same configuration and are able to reach each other.
-When you have different environments on the same network
+configuration and are able to reach each other.
+When you have different environments on the same network and you want
-and you want to set different clusters, the address and port should be changed to avoid members joining a cluster that
-they don't belong.
+to set different clusters, the address and port should be changed to avoid members joining a cluster that they don't belong.

 The membership component broadcasts TCP address/port of itself to the other nodes so that communication between nodes
 can be done over TCP.
 This is set up in the `Receiver` element.
 Make sure that all the nodes that belong to the same